ZapDos7/design-patterns-examples/README.md

  - it is not enforced - user can interact with the complex classes hidden behind the façade, if needed.

 ### Exercise 5

+We have an app which manages vacations (car rentals, hotel bookings & flight arrangements).
+With the façade pattern, we can unify the client's many calls of methods into one which simply books the entire vacation's details.

+Solution: We create the façade interface.

 ### Challenge 5

 ## Pattern 6: The Flyweight Pattern